Goal setting during stroke rehabilitation can help provide motivation and structure on the road to recovery.

 After writing down your goals and scaling them down to manageable steps, ask yourself what it would take to accomplish each goal.

 For instance, if you want to regain speech, what resources can help you reach that goal?
-Then, do your research to look of various stroke recovery tools that can help.
+Then, do your research to look up various stroke recovery tools that can help.

 For instance, there are speech therapy apps that you can use at home to regain speech.
 Or if you want to regain the ability to walk, there are home exercise programs like FitMi home therapy that can motivate you and track your progress.

-Ask your therapist for recommendations.
+Ask your therapists for recommendations.
 If you do your own research, you can even run your ideas by your therapist to make sure they’re a good fit for you.

 Setting goals during stroke rehabilitation is a great first step on the road to recovery.
 It helps provide a framework for the actions that you can take to advance your recovery.

 That means, the next step is action.
-A goal mean nothing unless you take action on a regular basis to accomplish your goals.
+A goal means nothing unless you take action on a regular basis to accomplish your goals.